thewrongjames/steamwhistle/firebase/readme.md

 npm start
 ```

+I didn't expect this to get complicated enough to warrant using a testing framework, but in retrospect it probably has.
+I don't think I'm going to refactor this now, but if we end up really want to I can.

 ## Dependencies

 You will need to run `npm install` in both the `functions` and `firestore-tests` directory to use them.